College of Arts and Sciences

 The minor consists of 18 hours of coursework divided into two tracks: Historical and Social Sciences (HSS) and Arts and Humanities (AH).
 Students will take at least 6 hours in each track, but the total hours will number 18.
 Students will choose from a curriculum that currently includes courses in architecture, art, classical and modern languages and literatures, English, history, music, philosophy, political science and theatre and dance.
 Students are encouraged to take appropriate courses in a European country.
 Basic courses and sophomore-level English courses will not count towards the minor.

 The Colleges of Arts and Sciences and Human Sciences jointly offer an interdisciplinary minor in family life studies.
-The program involves an integrated course of study and provides the student with a variety of perspectives on the family.
+The program involves an integrated course of study that provides the student with diverse perspectives on the family.
 The minor consists of 18 hours chosen from several disciplines.
 No more than 6 hours may be taken from any one department.
 Courses counted toward the major will not count toward the minor.
 At least 6 hours must be at the junior-senior level.

 The interdisciplinary minor in film and media studies allows students to focus on the history and criticism of film and media while encouraging courses in multiple disciplines.